jewelsofthought/neshama/site/posts/tol/social/the_movement.md

 {NOTE: This was written many years ago, and like all idealism, the reality of the dream is radically different, and becomes, in the hands of the human oligarchs, an evil and devious monster.
 If those who wish for power, whose greed knows no boundaries are the ones who implement such a global system, it will become a system of control and authorotarian dictatorship, and dystopian nightmare.
 How can those who are disempowered, and believe that they are slaves, ever become masters of their own fates, let alone the fate of the world?}
 </p>

-_So we have the “great reset”, agenda 2030, in which their will be a one-world government run by the global corporations carrying forth decisions that are shaped by an almost unknown, unelected global elite, whose first priority will be to ensure the continuation of their privilege and their power._
+_So we have the "great reset", agenda 2030, in which their will be a one-world government run by the global corporations carrying forth decisions that are shaped by an almost unknown, unelected global elite, whose first priority will be to ensure the continuation of their privilege and their power._

 There has also arisen another horseman of the Armageddon, and that is the bio-weapons.
 Once unleashed upon humanity, these man-made virii and amended bacteria will pursue their own agendas, and will be impossible to eradicate or remove.